 Finns även på

-Prof. Torres – who holds both a Professorship in Sociology and the Chair in Social Gerontology at Uppsala University - is a critical gerontologist who has conducted numerous studies that problematize old age-related constructs; shed critical light on commonly used methods in health and social care and deconstruct some of the taken for granted assumptions that guide policy and practice for the older segments of our populations.
+Prof. Torres – who holds both a Professorship in Sociology and the Chair in Social Gerontology at Uppsala University - is a sociologist of aging who has conducted numerous studies that problematize old age-related constructs; shed critical light on commonly used methods in health and social care and deconstruct some of the taken for granted assumptions that guide policy and practice for the older segments of our populations.
+This is why she is often regarded as a critical gerontologist.

 Prof. Torres leads - together with Prof. Hannah Bradby - the Research Group on Welfare and Lifecourse at Uppsala University’s Dept. of Sociology.
-This research group - which she founded together with Prof. Rafael Lindqvist in 2012 - brings together over twenty researchers working on welfare related issues.
+This research group - which she founded together with Prof. Rafael Lindqvist in 2012 - brings together close to thirty researchers working on welfare related issues.
 Since 2011 she leads also The Social Gerontology Group which is comprised of researchers in social gerontology from Uppsala University, Stockholm University and Gävle University College.
-For insight into the current research projects that these groups are conducting see the homepages linked above.
+For insight into the current research projects that these groups are conducting see the homepage links below.
 A list of the current projects which Prof. Torres is running at the moment - which range from projects on need assessment practice, cross-cultural interaction in palliative care, media representations of culture-related issues in daily newspaper reporting on elderly care to the kind of theoretically based projects focusing on ethnicity and migration for which she is known - can be found on the website of the Research Group on Welfare and Lifecourse (see link below).

-Her latest books (published in 2016) are edited collections for Routledge: one entitled Ageing in Context of Migrations (edited together with Ute Karl) which was published in the Routledge Advances in Sociology Series and another entitled Older People and Migration: Challenges for Social Work (edited together with Susan Lawrence).
-At the moment she is working on a new book for Policy Press which is preliminarily entitled Ethnicity & Old Age: Expanding our Imagination which is scheduled to come out in 2019.
+Her latest book is entitled Ethnicity & Old Age: Expanding our Imagination (published in 2019 by Policy Press).
+In 2016 she edited two collections for Routledge: one entitled Ageing in Context of Migrations (edited together with Ute Karl) which was published in the Routledge Advances in Sociology Series and another entitled Older People and Migration: Challenges for Social Work (edited together with Susan Lawrence).

 The Social Gerontology Group